Azure-Samples/MachineLearningSamples-AMLVisionPackage-ISICImageClassification/README.md

 # Azure Machine Learning for Computer Vision

-Many applications in the computer vision domain can be framed as image classification.
+Many applications in the computer vision domain can be framed as image classification problems.
 These include building models that answer questions such as "Is an OBJECT present in the image?"
-(OBJECT could be *dog*, *car*, or *ship*) as well as more complex questions such as "What class of eye disease severity is evinced by this patient's retinal scan?"
+(OBJECT could be *dog*, *car*, or *ship*) and more complex questions such as "What class of eye disease severity is evinced by this patient's retinal scan?"

 This document shows how the Azure Machine Learning Package for Computer Vision (AMLPCV) can be used to train, test, and deploy an **image classification** model.
 Currently, [CNTK](https://www.microsoft.com/en-us/cognitive-toolkit/) is used as the deep learning framework, training is performed locally on a GPU powered machine such as [Data Science VM](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.dsvm-deep-learning?tab=Overview).
 Deployment uses the Azure ML Operationalization CLI.